Lucknow. Updated on : Wednesday, 24 June 2026

 | Hi-Tech IoT-Enabled | ₹85 Lakh – ₹1.2 Crore | Exotic medicinal plants and export-quality strawberries. |

-Government Subsidies: How to Actually Get the 50% Back
+Government Subsidies: How to Get 50% Back Online

-The National Horticulture Mission (NHM) and MIDH remain the backbone of financial aid in UP.
-However, the 2026 process has become strictly digital via the UP Horticulture DBT Portal.
+The National Horticulture Mission (NHM) and the Mission for Integrated Development of Horticulture (MIDH) remain the financial backbone for protected cultivation in UP.
+However, the administrative landscape has shifted completely away from physical paperwork to the digital UP Horticulture DBT Portal.

 -

-The “Letter of Intent” Rule: Do not start construction before receiving the official Letter of Intent (LOI).
-Starting early is a common mistake that permanently disqualifies farmers from receiving subsidies.
+The “Letter of Intent” Rule: Do not clear land or purchase a single steel pipe before receiving your official, digital Letter of Intent (LOI) through the portal.
+Beginning construction prematurely is a common mistake that permanently disqualifies farmers from state financial aid.

 -

-Credit-Linked Subsidy: Most 2026 schemes require a bank loan covering at least 25% of the project.
-The government credits the subsidy directly to the loan account after a joint inspection by the District Horticulture Officer (DHO).
+Credit-Linked Subsidy Structure: The 2026 framework mandates that schemes require a formal bank loan covering at least 25% of the total project cost.
+The government releases the subsidy directly to the bank loan account only after a successful physical verification.

 -

-Top-up Schemes: Western UP farmers can often tap into additional state-specific solar subsidies to power the “Fan and Pad” systems, reducing monthly operational costs by 40%.
+Top-up Opportunities: Western UP farmers can tap into additional state-specific solar subsidies to power the electrical requirements of “Fan and Pad” systems, reducing monthly power utility costs by up to 40%.
+Agro-entrepreneurs scaling up these setups into comprehensive agritech businesses can explore broader state funding pools through the Uttar Pradesh Startup Policy initiatives.

 -